yunfan/punyforth/README.md

 ```forth
 begin <loop-body> <bool> until
 ```
 The *begin*...*until* loop repeats until a condition is true.
+This loop always executes at least one time.

-For example.
+For example:

 ```forth
 : countdown ( n -- )